OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 Don't hesitate to send us feedback about our platform at bettercodehub@sig.eu.
 We're always happy to hear improvement suggestions from you.

-*Let's do some thorough cleaning here, one Pull Request at a time!*
+*Let's do some thorough spring cleaning here, one Pull Request at a time!*

 [Rob](https://github.com/robvanderleek), [Mircea](https://github.com/mcadariu) and [Michiel](https://github.com/michielcuijpers)